peteykun/codemart/README.md

 * Provides an interface to submit 'runs' of programs to check, a successful run earns money.

-* Allows posting of requests for solutions to programs, and responses to such requests which may be purchased for money.
+* Allows users to post requests for solutions to programs

+* Allows other users to respond to such requests (which may be purchased for money).